mhjarvis/notes_and_stuff/git_notes.md

     git branch -v                           // verbous shows the reference code (e.g. 68b3a70) git branch secondary_branch 68b3a70     // restores this delted branch

+If you want to delete a branch that is not merged, you will get a warning and will need to force delete the branch:

+    git branch -D secondary_branch          // force delete